koush/scrypted/plugins/homekit/README.md

 * Audio codecs, in order of preference:
   * Opus (used for live streaming to HomeKit or web)
   * PCM-ulaw/G711u (raw format suitable for web)
+  * AAC (used by HomeKit Secure Video, but often causes issue with live streaming quality and two way audio)

 ## Troubleshooting